mx-99/rock_paper_scissors/README.md

-# Rock Paper Scissors-
- Rock Paper Scissors  classic one, in this  player competes against the computer.
 # Rock, Paper, Scissors Game
 This is a simple implementation of the classic game, Rock, Paper, Scissors, written in JavaScript.
 The game is played against a computer opponent.

 ## How to Play